huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

   provider-level region will be used.
 Changing this will create a new instance.

 * `name` - (Required, String, ForceNew) Specifies a unique name of the BCS instance.
-The name consists of 4 to 24 characters, including letters, digits, chinese charactors and hyphens (-), and the name cannot start with a hyphen.
+The name consists of 4 to 24 characters, including letters, digits, chinese characters and hyphens (-), and the name cannot start with a hyphen.
   Changing this will create a new instance.

 * `edition` - (Required, Int, ForceNew) Specifies Service edition of the BCS instance.
 Valid values are `1`, `2` and `4`